utopia-foss/utopia/doc/usage/eval/plotting/histograms.rst

 Histograms
 ==========

-.. admonition:: Summary \
+.. admonition:: Summary

     On this page, you will see how to

     * use ``.plot.facet_grid.hist`` to plot histograms
     * use ``.plot.facet_grid.hist`` to plot panels of histograms

-.. admonition:: WIP 🚧 \
+.. admonition:: WIP 🚧

-    * Plotting several panels of hists with ``facet_grid.hist`` does not yet work.
+    * Plotting several panels of histograms with ``.plot.facet_grid.hist`` does not yet work.
-    * The dag ``max`` operation does not yet work.

 Histograms are one of the most commonly used plots to visualise distributions.
-Let us run the SEIRD model with a fixed configuration multiple times over different seeds, and plot a histogram of the maximum peak height of the number of infected agents.
+Let us run the :ref:`SEIRD <model_SEIRD>` model with a fixed configuration multiple times over different seeds, and plot a histogram of the maximum peak height of the number of infected agents.

 To plot a histogram, base your plot on ``.plot.facet_grid.hist``.
 We can use the ``np.max`` operation in the data transformation process to select the maximum density for each run:

 .. literalinclude:: ../../../_cfg/SEIRD/multiverse_plots/eval.yml
     :language: yaml